SoulCycle Owner, Trump Donors Face Public Shaming

 I don’t know who Joaquin Castro is other than the lesser brother of a failed presidential candidate (1%) who makes a fool of himself every time he opens his mouth.
 Joaquin is not the man that his brother is, but his brother, according to most, is not much.
 Keep fighting Joaquin!— Donald J. Trump (@realDonaldTrump) August 8, 2019

-Kellyanne Conway, the president's advisor, told Fox News that Castro's actions set "a terrible precedent."
-She said it doesn't matter that such information is already part of the public record, describing Castro's tweet has "some kind of a target list" designed to make life "miserable or worse for law-abiding citizens expressing their first amendment right."
+Kellyanne Conway, the president's adviser, told Fox News that Castro's actions set "a terrible precedent."
+She said it doesn't matter that such information is already part of the public record, describing Castro's tweet as "some kind of a target list" designed to make life "miserable or worse for law-abiding citizens expressing their First Amendment right."

 Joaquin Castro says he wants Trump donors to think twice.
 He insists he's not calling for boycotts, but others are.

-One prominent target this week is the popular fitness chain SoulCycle and its owner Stephen Ross who also owns the NFL's Miami Dolphins.
+One prominent target this week is the popular fitness chain SoulCycle and its owner Stephen Ross, who also owns the NFL's Miami Dolphins.
 Ross is facing the wrath of anti-Trump activists because he is hosting a big Trump fundraiser on Friday evening at his home on Long Island.
 The president is scheduled to attend.

 SoulCycle distanced itself from Ross, saying he is a "passive investor" not involved in the company's management: